Medically reviewed on September 20, 2017

 ringing in your ears, hearing loss;

-behavior changes with nausea and vomiting in a child using this medicine;
+behavior changes with nausea and vomiting in a child using MST;

 worsening fever or pain; or